tomislav5656/insurer-vue-js/README.md

 # insurer-vue-js

-1. download project and navigate from cmd to folder
+1. download the project and navigate from cmd to folder

 2. npm install